NigelHargraves/eleventy-base-blog-cohort7/about/index.md

 eleventyNavigation:
   key: About Me
   order: 3

 ---

-I am a person that.
+I am a person that is learning web development.